dagonaut/jorando/docs/jorando/sets/Evershade/Abandoned Village Notes.md

 5. **Graven Stone Tablet**

    - A small stone tablet carved with runes that speak of the lake’s power.
 Holding it grants resistance to curses but slowly drains the holder’s vitality.

-These items reflect the eerie, sorrowful atmosphere of the abandoned village and the malevolent energy that permeates the tunnel, offering both valuable resources and dangerous temptations for players who dare to explore these haunted places.